FrankLuuuu/ECE-445-FA24/README.md

 # 10/15/2024 - PCB Meeting with Victor
-we help a zoom meeting with an expert on pcb that oscar employs to go over some questions we had about the pcb design including the ground and the voltage switching on the voltage board
+We held a Zoom meeting with Victor, an expert in PCB design who works with Oscar, to go over some specific questions we had regarding our PCB designs.
+Victor was brought in to help us address some of the technical challenges we encountered while designing the boards for the Power Meter project.

+During the meeting, we focused on two main areas of concern: the grounding strategy and voltage switching on the voltage board.
+Victor provided valuable insights into proper grounding techniques, emphasizing the importance of minimizing noise and interference, especially since we are working with high-precision voltage and current measurements.
+He also clarified how to handle voltage switching on the voltage board to ensure stability and accuracy, particularly when dealing with the stepped-down voltage signals that will be processed by the Arduino.

-# 10/24/2024 - PCB Training
+# 10/24/2024 - Soldering Training
-we met with oscar at the poets lab for him to give us some hardware could give us inspiration in the design of the powermeter, taught us some basic soldering techniques and solder removal techniques like using the hot air gun
+we met with oscar at the poets lab for him to give us some hardware could give us inspiration in the design of the powermeter, taught us some basic soldering techniques and solder removal techniques like using the hot air gun, how to use hot plate and soldering paste to solder the smd components we started to solder both the current pcb board and the arduino pcb board

-# 11/1/2024 - SMD Soldering Training
-met with oscar again for him to teach us how to use hot plate and soldering paste to solder the smd components we started to solder both the current pcb board and the arduino pcb board

-# 11/2/2024 - Arduino Soldering
-did more arduino soldering and finished the soldering of the current board

-# 11/3/2024 - Finish Soldering
-finished soldering the arduino board but realized that we are missing a component that didnt arrive yet, decided to get a component lm317 from the self service center and eceb and solder it the next day